adamhammes/site/content/blog/image-pipeline/index.md

 ```
 xargs -0 -n 1 -P $NUM_CORES \
-mogrify -format WEBP
+mogrify -format webp
 ```

 - `-0` matches the `-print0` option of find, telling xargs to expect a null byte as a delimiter
 - `-n 1` tells xargs to pair exactly one filename to each command.
-  For example, if we set `-n 2`, then the executed command would be `mogrify -format webp file1.PNG file2.PNG`.
+  For example, if we set `-n 2`, then the executed command would be `mogrify -format webp file1.png file2.png`.

   If you're running a command that can accept an arbitrary number files as an argument and has a non-negligible startup time, increasing this number will speed up the overall execution time.
   Since mogrify only takes one file as an argument, we have to specify one filename at a time here.